quixio/quix-streams/docs/tutorials/websocket-source/tutorial.md

 > `while self.running` block.

-Inside this block, records are retrieved, serialized (to `JSON`), and produced to an underlying internal topic as close to its raw form as possible.
+Inside this block, records are retrieved, serialized (to `JSON`), and produced to an underlying internal topic as close to its raw form as possible (user-level manipulations occur at the `Application` level using a `StreamingDataFrame`).

-> [!NOTE]
+> [!TIP]
-> The internal topic can be configured to accept other data serializations by
+> The internal topic can accept other data serializations by overriding `Source.default_topic()`.
-> overriding the `Source.default_topic()` method.

-User-level manipulations of the data occur later using the `Application` that utilizes the `Source` (with a `StreamingDataFrame`).

 ## Using `CoinbaseSource`

-Now that `CoinbaseSource` exists, anyone can use it to ingest data from Coinbase.
+Now that `CoinbaseSource` exists, we can ingest raw data from Coinbase.

-Of course, each user will have their own product ID's and transformations to apply.
+Of course, each user will have their own desired product ID's and transformations to apply.

 ### Defining the Source

-First, set up the `CoinBaseSource` with our desired `product_ids`.
+First, set up a `CoinBaseSource` with our desired `product_ids`.

 Be sure to provide a unique name since it affects the internal topic name.